babelnoah/Disproving-Conformity/README.md

 To unravel the system's behavior computationally, I commenced with a mixed population of conformists and non-conformists.
 Iterative position updates were executed until 10^6 iterations were reached.

-These results have been sent to The Royal Society, and the paper is being considered for retraction.

 ## Acknowledgements

 Some of the computing for this project was performed on the Sherlock cluster.
 I would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.